-For those with food sensitivities and for those prone to food addiction, it can take a herculean effort at this time of year to resist the pull of favorite treats that elevate brain chemicals and conger up blissful childhood memories.
+For those with food sensitivities or prone to food addiction, it can take a herculean effort at this time of year to resist the pull of favorite treats that elevate brain chemicals and conger up blissful childhood memories.
 Unfortunately, dreaded weight gain and unpleasant dental visits aren’t enough to combat the powerful pull of these drug-like edibles.

 With a little forethought, the following five tips can help you avoid starting the season off on the wrong tooth.